bingoohuang/oracle12c-vagrant/README.md

 # oracle12c-vagrant

 A vagrant box that provisions Oracle 12c automatically, using only Vagrant and a shell script.
+Forked from [repo](https://github.com/steveswinsburg/oracle12c-vagrant)

 ## Getting started

 1. Clone this repository
-2. Download the Oracle Database 12c binaries `linuxamd64_12102_database_1of2.zip` and `linuxamd64_12102_database_2of2.zip`
-from http://www.oracle.com/technetwork/database/enterprise-edition/downloads/index.html and unzip to `database/`
+2. Download [Oracle Database 12.2.0.1.0.0](https://edelivery.oracle.com/osdc/faces/SoftwareDelivery) and unzip to `database/`
   * Ensure you unzip into the same directory and they merge.
 There are some common directories in each.
 On the commandline, you can run `unzip '*.zip'` to do this for you.
 3. Install Virtualbox
 4. Install Vagrant